amponce/ImageAlchemy/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- CUDA-capable GPU with at least 8GB VRAM
+- CUDA-capable GPU with at least 8GB VRAM (for Windows/Linux)
-- CUDA toolkit installed
+- CUDA toolkit installed (for Windows/Linux)
+- macOS 12.0+ with Apple Silicon (for Mac users)
-- Windows/Linux operating system
+- Windows/Linux/macOS operating system

 ## Installation